darinz/DL/02_Neural_Network/05_skip_connections.md

 > **Key Insight:**
 > Skip connections are the key innovation that made it possible to train neural networks with hundreds of layers, leading to breakthroughs in computer vision and beyond.

+> **Common Pitfall:**
+> Not all skip connections are created equal!
+The way you add, concatenate, or gate the skip path can have a big impact on performance.

 ---

 ## The Vanishing Gradient Problem

+> **Intuition:** The vanishing gradient problem is like trying to shout a message through a long tunnel—by the time it reaches the other end, it's barely audible.
+Skip connections provide a direct line for the message.

 ### Understanding the Problem

+> **Annotation:** The gradient shrinks as it passes through each layer, especially with saturating activations or poor initialization.
+This makes it hard for early layers to learn.

 In deep networks, gradients can become extremely small during backpropagation, making early layers learn very slowly or not at all.